 The herb belongs to the Asteraceae (daisy) family of flowering plants, which emit apple-like aroma.
 Flowers handpicked particularly during early morning hours for making herbal tea.

-There are several varieties of chamomile grown naturally in the wild, under temperate climates of Northern Hemisphere.
-However, the two most popular varieties are cultivated for their flowers and other herbal parts are German Chamomile (Matricaria chamomilla) and Roman Chamomile (Chamaemelum nobile).
+There are several varieties of chamomile grown naturally in the wild, under temperate climates of the Northern Hemisphere.
+However, the two most popular varieties cultivated for their flowers and herbal parts are German Chamomile (Matricaria chamomilla), and Roman Chamomile (Chamaemelum nobile).

-German (blue) chamomile is an aromatic annual with branched stems up to 18 inches in height.
-Its stems are hairless, slender and bear small pleasantly fragrant white florets around the prominent orange-yellow disc.
+The German (blue) Chamomile is an aromatic annual with branched stems up to 18 inches in height.
+Its stems are hairless, slender, and bear small pleasantly fragrant white florets around the prominent orange-yellow disc.
 The disc (receptacle) is hollow and becomes conical as the flower matures.